 But to answer my question, it does not come as a kit.
 It comes as a bunch of PCBs and the panel, and a list of parts.
 The parts you source yourself; it is impossible to find them all from one supplier, and, as I discovered, it is impossible to find all the parts in stock, at one time, at any combination of retailers around the world – at least not by the time I got around to placing my order.
 The reverb tank came from Germany.
 Some particularly rare parts were collected and packaged by Thonk in the UK.
-The cabinet for mine will be constructed by Art for the Ears in Collingwood, Ontario.
+The cabinet for mine will be constructed by a friend here in town.

 How’s it coming along?

 This is another question I get asked a lot, but due to the number of back-ordered components I am just getting started now, in spite of having had the panels since January.
 I now have most of the parts, certainly enough to get going, and the balance of the order is expected by the first week of April.
 This weekend I’ll be embarking on the last step before assembly commences, which involves the mystical art of transistor matching.
 Stay tuned.